fatiyildiz/AWS---Cloud-Infrastructure/README.md

     - Prepare Django environment on EC2 instance based on Developer Notes,

-    - Download the "fatihyildiz_aws_capstone" folder from Github repository,
+    - Download the "fatihyildiz_aws_capstone" folder from the GitHub repository,

-    - Install the requirements using requirements.txt in 'fatihyildiz_aws_capstone' folder
+    - Install the requirements using requirements.txt in 'frank_aws_webserver' folder

     - Deploy the Django application on port 80.